Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals will send Marsh (0-7) to the mound for his eighth start of the season.
-He is 0-7 with a 5.47 ERA and 59 strikeouts in 49 1/3 innings pitched.
+- The Royals are sending Clarke (2-4) to the mound to make his second start of the season.

-- His last appearance came on Sunday against the Seattle Mariners, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up five hits.
+- The right-hander last appeared in relief on Thursday, when he threw one scoreless inning against the Pittsburgh Pirates without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.